daneden/daneden.me/quotes/index.markdown

 “They can’t eat you.”
 <br>—<span class="caps">Merlin Mann</span>

-“The Details are not the Details.
-They make the design.”
+“The details are not details—they make the product.
+It is, in the end, these details that give the product its life.”
 <br>—<span class="caps">Charles Eames</span>

 “Words mean things.”